5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 1. Open the `info.plist` again in Visual Studio Code (or TextEdit)
 2. Scroll all the way to the end of the `HDAConfigDefault` array containing the entries for the PinConfigs and paste your entry right before the end of the `</array>` (you can use the vertical lines as a visual guide):</br>![VScodeplist](https://user-images.githubusercontent.com/76865553/173192223-fbdcac89-f903-4bbf-99c8-60bc23ab7252.png)
-3. Verify that the Layout is correct and save the file.
+3. Ensure that all keys in the dictionary consist of 1 line only: `<key>AAAAAA</key>`.
+Fix any line breaks that may be in raw text.
+4. Save the file.
 4. Open it again in Xcode or a Plist Editor and verify that the entry is in the correct location (at the end):</br>![02Verify](https://user-images.githubusercontent.com/76865553/173181933-5dff03a6-fbd0-46d1-bd99-40d9ee2e5b29.png)

 Now that we got the PinConfig out of the way, we can continue integrating the rest of the files into the AppleALC Source Code…